aimfeld/ZendDiCompiler/README.md

 - **Code scanning** for creating DI definitions and **automatic factory code generation**.
 - Can deal with **shared instances** and **type preferences**.
 - Allows for **custom code introspection strategies** (by default, only constructors are scanned).
-- Can be used as a **complement to Zend\ServiceManager**.
+- Can be used as a **complement to Laminas\ServiceManager**.
 - Detection of outdated generated factory code and **automatic rescanning** (great for development).
 - Can create new instances or reuse instances created before.
 - Can be used as a **factory for runtime objects** combining DI and passing of runtime parameters.
-- **Greater perfomance** and less memory consumption, as compared to using Zend\Di\Di with cached definitions.
+- **Greater perfomance** and less memory consumption, as compared to using Laminas\Di\Di with cached definitions.

 # Caveats

 - [Setter injection and interface injection](http://framework.zend.com/manual/current/en/tutorials/quickstart.di.html) are not supported yet.
 Instances must be injected via constructor injection (which I recommend over the two other methods anyway).
 - Using ZendDiCompiler makes sense if you develop a large application or a framework.
-For smaller applications, ZendDiCompiler may be overkill and you should handle instantiation using Zend\ServiceManager callback methods.
+For smaller applications, ZendDiCompiler may be overkill and you should handle instantiation using Laminas\ServiceManager callback methods.

 # Installation